awy2/Test3/README.md

 I made some odd design choices because I wanted to do things differently.
 Some of them are:

-- Duck structure: The React project I work on at work was a first attempt for the company, so we followed the file stucture used in some of the offical documentation.
+- `Duck structure` - The React project I work on at work was a first attempt for the company, so we followed the file stucture used in some of the offical documentation.
 As the project got bigger, some things got more annoying.
 I read about the '[Ducks file structure](https://github.com/erikras/ducks-modular-redux)' and wanted to try it.
 I also Flow type and will be adding jest test cases to the reducers to see how that goes for maintainability

+- `Inconsistency reducers` - I created the "posting" reducer first.
+Unlike the project at work, I was using a "duck structure" and Flow with it.
+I got them to work together acceptably ( but had somethings I didn't like about them).
+When I made the "keyword" reducers, I wanted to try different naming scheme and things differently to see how it'll look.
+Afterward I'll redo all the reducer so they are the same.